fishtrees/MacOSStringResourceValidator/README.md

 #MacOSStringResourceValidator

-Validator for .strings files(iOS string resource file), running on Windows, .NET 4.5
+Validator for .strings files(iOS string resource file), running on Windows with GUI, .NET 4.5.

+##Rules
+Currently only tow rules
+* validation of syntaxis, `"key" = "value";`
+* validation of text encoding, e.g. if .strings file encoded with ASCII, but contains some chars that doesn't belong to ASCII, validator will give an error. so, **Recommended encoding is UTF-8**.

 ## Binary releases